Domestic Violence Articles: The Domino Effects Of Domestic Violence In Society

 If you are experiencing any kind of abuse or violence at home or elsewhere, you can anonymously call the National Domestic Violence Hotline at 1.800.799.SAFE (7233) for advice and assistance.

 With domestic violence on the news so often, it's natural to wonder what effects, if any, domestic violence has on society.
-Domestic violence still exists today, even if there are several laws in place to protect everyone's welfare.
-This article will cover how domestic violence tends to dismantle families, which then disrupts communities (and even society) on a wider scale.
+Domestic violence still exists today, even if several laws are in place to protect everyone's welfare.
+This article will cover how domestic violence tends to dismantle families, disrupting communities (and even society) on a wider scale.

 What Is Domestic Violence?